TrueOpenVR/TrueOpenVR-Core/Docs/EN/Functions/SetCentering.md

 ﻿# SetCentering
-Centering the device (reset rotation).
+Centering the device (reset rotation and position).

 С++
 ```c